 Securities and Financial Cases

 David represented a Bankruptcy Trustee in a long running case (Douglas A. Kelley in Kelley v.
 BMO Harris Bank, N.A.) that ultimately resulted in a $564 million jury verdict – the largest jury verdict in Minnesota history – at trial in Federal Court in Minnesota.
 The case arose out of one of the biggest Ponzi schemes in U.S. history involving Tom Petters.
 Petters was convicted and sentenced to 50 years in prison for fraud using accounts held at M&I Bank, which was acquired in 2011 by BMO Harris Bank.
 The jury found that BMO aided and abetted breaches of fiduciary duty by Petters and his cohorts in using a checking account to launder nearly $74 billion in Ponzi scheme proceeds.
 The jury awarded $484 million in compensatory damages and nearly $80 million in punitive damages.
-With the addition of prejudgment interest, the total recovery against the bank could increase to over $1 billion.
+With the addition of prejudgment interest, the total judgment against the bank increased to over $1 billion.

 Represented over a dozen parties in investigations and lawsuits by the SEC and other regulatory bodies without any sanctions being awarded against those parties.